kursluzz/easy_persist/README.md

 # Easy Persist
-Python simple filesystem storage.
+An easy to use filesystem storage.
 Based on sqlite and picle.